bitrise-io/devcenter/_articles/en/team-management/changing-the-owner-of-an-app.md

 - teams
 - orgs
 - apps
-summary: It can happen that you need to transfer an application on Bitrise to another user.
+description: It can happen that you need to transfer an application on Bitrise to another user.
 This can be done in a few seconds by following a few quick steps.
 redirect_from: []
 menu: